adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

          A fingerprint is a trace of the information left by someone.
 It is a well-known term in various bio- metric applications such as personal identification, access control, and security.
 When computers, networks, and security are discussed, it is referred to as a digital fingerprint, browser fingerprint, Device Fingerprint/Fingerprinting (DFP), or machine fingerprint - [Kumar et al.](https://dl.acm.org/doi/10.1145/3584944)

       * Why use it?
-        * Prevents Data Tampering in Power Grid Communication
+        * Prevents data tampering in power grid communication
-        * Works as a Lightweight & Scalable Security Solution
+        * Works as a lightweight and scalable security solution
-        * Provides a Tamper-Proof Audit Trail for Grid Operations
+        * Provides a tamper-proof audit trail for grid operations
-        * Detects Unauthorized Network Traffic & Cyber Threats
+        * Detects unauthorized network traffic and cyber threats
       * What does it apply to?
-        * Real-Time Intrusion Detection in Smart Grids
+        * Real-Time intrusion detection in smart grids
-        * Protecting Decentralized Renewable Energy Systems
+        * Protecting decentralized renewable energy systems
-        * Securing Smart Grid Communication
+        * Securing smart grid communication
-        * Securing IoT & Smart Meter Networks
+        * Securing IoT and smart meter networks
       * Pros
-        * Detects Unauthorized Network Traffic in Real-Time
+        * Detects unauthorized network traffic in real-time
-        * Ensures Tamper-Proof Communication
+        * Ensures tamper-proof communication
-        * Supports Regulatory Compliance & Auditing
+        * Supports regulatory compliance and auditing
-        * Strengthens Resilience Against Insider Threats
+        * Strengthens resilience against insider threats
       * Cons
-        * Hashing Cannot Prevent Attacks, only Detect Them
+        * Hashing cannot prevent attacks, only detect them
-        * Potential for False Positives & Anomaly Detection Challenges
+        * Potential for false positives and anomaly detection challenges
-        * Not Effective for Encrypted Network Traffic
+        * Not effective for encrypted network traffic
-        * Susceptible to Replay Attacks If Not Combined with Timestamps
+        * Susceptible to replay attacks if not combined with timestamps

 6. Zero Trust Architecture
       * **Definition:**